ubco-mds-2021-labs/dashboard2-group-a/docs/reflection-milestone3.md

 * App styling and formatting not yet tidied and formalized.
 Appearance is still a rough draft, not a final product.
 * Tab 2 may end up adding another visualization in our final dashboard to compare dropdown items.
 * The App is slow and should be made faster and cleaner.

+## Reflections on implementing the same app in 2 different languages

+* The built-in interactivity of the base visualizations in ggplot is useful for  implementation and user interactivity .
+* The feedback received was positive and we will be going ahead with the future enhancements as planned.
+* The modular coding was implemented in python version of the app and it was not implemented in the R version of this app.
+* The modular version of the code was easier to debug as everything was divided into different components.
+* The R version has multiple lines of code in a single file which could become troublesome to debug in case of any errors.